NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 INSTRUCTIONS FOR APPLICATION SUBMISSION

-- A letter detailing any current and/or previous award funding.
+- A letter detailing any current and previous funding.

-- The applicant’s current curriculum vitae or biosketch
+- The applicant’s and mentor’s current biographical sketch (biosketch) or CV.

 Examples of appropriate activities and projects include but are not limited to:

-- Developing materials that could be used for quality improvement or integration of an evidence-based approach or process in the management of SUD, including OUD, in a medical setting and conducting activities for quality improvement or adoption;
+- Develop materials that could be used for quality improvement or integration of an evidence-based approach or process in the management of SUD in a medical setting and conduct activities for quality improvement.

-- Analysis of de-identified data from completed clinical trials such as those found on the NIDA Data Share website (https://datashare.nida.nih.gov/) to inform dissemination or implementation efforts; to characterize availability of data on substance use or practice patterns; identify gaps in the provision of evidence-based practices; and/or identify needs for dissemination or implementation.
+- Analyze de-identified data from completed clinical trials such as those found on the NIDA Data Share website to inform dissemination efforts; characterize the availability of data on substance use or practice patterns; identify gaps in the provision of evidence-based practices; and identify needs for dissemination.

 - Candidates must not have any current or previous significant, individual project funding in the field of child and adolescent mental health.
 Candidates should not have had previous or simultaneous funding from the National Institutes of Health (NIH) or other research funding sources.
 Eligible candidates will not have a career development award.

-- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for, and attend AACAP's 66th Annual Meeting in Chicago, Illinois, October 14-19, 2019.
+- Applicants must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a proposal for a poster presentation on his or her activities or project for, and attend AACAP's 71st Annual Meeting in Seattle, WA, October 14-19, 2024.

-- Applicants must agree to attend the NIDA Clinical Trials Network's Annual Meeting March 20-22, 2019 in Bethesda, MD.
-Cutting edge research will be presented at the NIDA CTN Annual Meeting and awardees will have the opportunity to network with other clinicians and researchers in the field.
+- Applicants must agree to attend the NIDA Clinical Trials Network's Steering Committee Meeting date to be determined in Spring, 2024 in Bethesda, MD.
+Cutting edge research will be presented at the NIDA CTN Steering Committee Meeting and awardees will have the opportunity to network with other clinicians and researchers in the field.

-- All applicants must be available to attend by teleconference an orientation provided by The Bizzell Group, on behalf of NIDA, on December 21, 2018.
+- All applicants must be available to attend a virtual orientation meeting held by The Bizzell Group, on behalf of NIDA, on January 24, 2024.

 - All applicants are responsible for ensuring their own adherence to all federal research regulations, certifications and assurances.
 Institutional agreement of acceptance of their role and responsibility for the oversight of the award and proposed activities will be requested through the application process.